What You Need to Know About Public Relations or Fundraising Manager

 Featured schools near , edit

-These are the skills Public Relations and Fundraising Managers say are the most useful in their careers:
+When polled, Public Relations and Fundraising Managers say the following skills are most frequently used in their jobs:

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.